-- 1. Plate target cells 12-18 hr before infection in a six well plate in 1 ml medium.
-Plate a sufficient number of cells to attain a density of 0.5-1 x 10 cells per well at the time of infection. - 2.
-For infection, collect medium from the packaging cells, and filter through a 0.45 $\mu$ m filter.
-Add polybrene to the culture to a final concentration of 4 $\mu$ g/ml.
+- 1. Plate target cells in a six well plate in 1 ml medium.
+Plate a sufficient number of cells to attain a density of $0.5-1 \times 10^6$ cells per well at the time of infection. - 2.
+For infection, collect medium from the packaging cells, and filter through a 0.45-μm filter.
+Add polybrene to the culture to a final concentration of 4 μg/ml.

-Note: Use a cellulose acetate or polysulfonic (low protein binding) filter instead of nitrocellulose.
+NOTE: Use a cellulose acetate or polysulfonic (low protein binding) filter instead of nitrocellulose.
 Nitrocellulose binds proteins present in the membrane of retrovirus and destroys the virus.
-The concentration of polybrene may be titrated from 2-12 μg/ml to optimize the infection efficiency.
+The concentration of polybrene may be titrated from $2-12 \mu g/ml$ to optimize the infection efficiency.

 - 3. To obtain approximately one insert per cell, use a multiplicity of infection (MOI) of 0.5-3 colony forming units per cell.
-If you have not determined the viral titer, use as much virus-containing medium as possible (-2 ml). - 4.
-Centrifuge the plate at 1,200 x g for 60-90 min at 32°C. A room temperature centrifuge is acceptable if a 32°C unit is not available. - 5.
-Incubate cells for 6-8 hr. - 6.
-To remove virus-containing supernatant, transfer cell culture to a 15 ml conical tube, and centrifuge at 500 x g for 10 min.
+If you have not determined the viral titer, use as much virus-containing medium as possible (~2 ml). - 4.
+Centrifuge the plate at 1,200g for 60-90 min at 32°C. A room temperature centrifuge is acceptable if a 32°C unit is not available. - 5.
+Continue to incubate cells for 6-8 hr at 37° C. - 6.
+To remove virus-containing supernatant, transfer cell culture to a 15 ml conical tube, and centrifuge at 500g for 10 min.
 Carefully collect the supernatant. - 7.
 Resuspend cells in a 50/50 mixture of conditioned and fresh media.
 Incubate cells overnight. - 8.
-Allow cells to grow for 48 hrs, then add G418 to the concentration previously determined to be optimal for your cell line.
+Allow cells to grow for 24 hrs, then add G418 to the concentration previously determined to be optimal for your cell line.
 Treat the cells with G418 for 7-14 days, changing medium as necessary. - 9.
 Isolate individual clones using the limiting dilution technique.
 Continue with the clone screening protocols in Sections C & D.

-C. Protocol: Early Screening of RetroX-Tet-On Advanced Clones using the TetR Antibody [Optional]
+C. Protocol: Early Screening of Retro-X Tet-Off Advanced Clones using the TetR Antibody (Optional)

 It is advantageous in terms of time and effort, to screen your clones as soon as possible and identify a few clones that are likely to produce optimal results.
 This strategy will reduce the numbers of individual clones that need to be maintained for subsequent functional screening.
 It is possible to perform early screening of many clones on a single Western blot by using the TetR Monoclonal Antibody (Cat.
 No. 631108).
-This antibody detects the Tet-Off Advanced transactivator protein (tTA-Advanced), the Tet-On Advanced transactivator (rtTA-Advanced), and the tTS transcriptional silencer (Clontechniques, January 2007).
+This antibody detects the Tet-Off Advanced transactivator protein (tTA-Advanced), the Tet-On Advanced transactivator, and the tTS transcriptional silencer (Clontechniques, January 2007.)

-- 1. Harvest a sufficient number of cells from each clonal culture to generate $25-50~\mu g$ of total protein for SDS-PAGE.
-This amount of protein can typically be produced from a single confluent well of cells (i.e. HeLa) from a 12- or 24-well plate. - 2.
-Prepare the cell extracts for SDS-PAGE, and perform Western analysis using standard techniques.
-The rtTA-Advanced protein is easily detectable in 25 μg of total cell protein when using the TetR antibody diluted 1:1,000 and a chemilumenescent detection method for the secondary antibody. - 3.
-Expression of the rtTA-Advanced protein should be evident in many clones.
+- Harvest a sufficient number of cells from each clonal culture to generate 25-50 μg of total protein for SDS-PAGE.
+This amount of protein can typically be produced from a single confluent well of cells (i.e., HeLa) from a 12- or 24-well plate. - 2.
+Prepare the cell extracts for SDS-PAGE, and perform a Western analysis using standard techniques.
+The tTA-Advanced protein is easily detectable in 25 μg of total cell protein when using the TetR antibody diluted 1:1,000 and a chemiluminescent detection method for the secondary antibody. - 3.
+Expression of the tTA-Advanced protein should be evident in many clones.
 Select the best-expressing clones and test their capacity for induced expression of luciferase using the RetroX-Tight-Pur-Luc virus (Section D).